texas-beyond-history/texasbeyondhistory/teach/README.md

-# How to edit the lessons plans page
+# How to Edit the Lessons Plans Page

 ## How to add/remove a lesson plan to the lesson plans page